Winter Storm

 because stimulation of the limbs can drive cold blood toward the heart

 and lead to heart failure.
-Put the person in dry clothing and wrap their
+Put the person in dry clothing and wrap

 entire body in a blanket.
 Never give a frostbite or hypothermia victim